Mayank-301/clock/README.md

 ## 🛠 Features

-Real-time digital clock
+- Real-time digital clock

-Select any country to view its local time
+- Select any country to view its local time

-Auto-updates every second
+- Auto-updates every second

-Clean and modern UI
+- Clean and modern UI

-Fully responsive across devices
+- Fully responsive across devices

-Smooth transitions (if added)
+- Smooth transitions (if added)

 🌍 Country Time Support
 Choose button of countries, and the clock automatically updates to show the correct time in that region based on timezone offsets.

 ## 📂 Tech Stack

-HTML5
+- HTML5

-CSS3
+- CSS3

-Bootstrap

-JavaScript
+- JavaScript

-World Time API (optional if used)

-Firebase Hosting
+- Firebase Hosting

 ## 🚀 Getting Started